⭐️ Top considerations for determining your packaging costs

 There are three main options available for printing on custom packaging;

-- Digital printing: Mostly used for smaller orders and on the pricier side, designs are directly applied to the box.
+- Digital printing: Mostly used for smaller orders and is cost effective, designs are directly applied to the box.

-- Litho label printing: As the name suggests, the design becomes a label attached to the box rather than directly printed on the box.
+- Offset printing: Uses a printing plate and rubber cylinder to transfer the design onto the packaging.
 It’s higher resolution and offers a sleeker finish, but is also on the pricier side.

 - Flexographic printing: Designs are stamped onto the box directly (similar to digital printing) using a printing plate.
 This does tend to add up, as each plate can get costly.
 It only accommodates one color, so it’s best to use this for larger orders.